• Español

 Most students using the Common App are aware that they’ll have to write a personal statement.
 But that’s not the only essay you’ll need to write!
 Many schools on the Common App will require (or strongly encourage) you to write supplemental essays that are specific to their application.
-It’s crucial that you give these essays the same time and attention as the personal statement — don’t treat them as an afterthought.
+It’s crucial that you give the same time and attention to these supplemental essays.

-Get an early start by finding the supplemental essay questions asked by the schools on your list.
+It’s a good idea to look ahead to find the supplemental essay questions asked by the schools on your list.
 When you add a school to your colleges on the Common App, the supplemental essay questions will be included.
-But do note that they don’t always appear clearly in a separate section called “Writing Supplement.”
+But do make a note that they don’t always appear clearly in a separate section called “Writing Supplement.”
 Sometimes, you’ll find substantive essay prompts in other sections like “Academics.”
-This is especially common if you are applying to a particular school or major within the college you’re applying to.
+This is especially true if you are applying to a particular school or major within the college you’re applying to.
 Going through each school on your list in advance will help you avoid any unpleasant last-minute surprises!

 Some types of supplemental essay questions show up frequently, and you can often talk about the same idea or experience while tailoring it to slightly different prompts.
 The prompts will vary in the way they’re phrased and in word length.
 Once you know what the supplemental essay prompts are for your chosen colleges, you can begin to think about how to respond most effectively to each one.